-In determining compensation for 2011, the recommendations of Fredric H. Gould, chairman of our board, played a significant role in the compensation setting process since, as chairman of the board, he is aware of each officer's duties and responsibilities and was most gualified to assess the level of each officer's performance.
+In determining compensation for 2012, the recommendations of Fredric H. Gould, chairman of our board, played a significant role in the compensation setting process since, as chairman of the board, he is aware of each officer's duties and responsibilities and was most qualified to assess the level of each officer's performance.
 The chairman of our board, prior to making recommendations to the compensation committee concerning each full-time officer's compensation, consulted with other senior executive officers, including our president and chief executive officer.
-During the process, our overall performance for the immediately preceding fiscal year, including total revenues, funds from operations, net income dividends paid to stockholders, performance of our common stock and acquisition and financing activities were taken into consideration.
+During the process, our overall performance for the immediately preceding fiscal year, including total revenues, funds from operations, net income, dividends, performance of our common stock and acquisition and financing activities were taken into consideration.
 None of these measures of performance was given more weight than any other.
 The chairman of the board and other senior officers also assessed each individual's performance in such year, which assessment was highly subjective.
-During this process, the chairman of our board proposed to the compensation committee with respect to each full-time named executive officer, a base salary for 2011, a bonus applicable to the 2010 and payable in 2011 and the number of shares of restricted stock to be awarded to each full-time named executive officer.
+During this process, the chairman of our board proposed to the compensation committee with respect to each full-time named executive officer, a base salary for 2012, a bonus applicable to 2012 and generally payable in 2013 and the number of shares of restricted stock to be awarded to each full-time named executive officer.
 At its annual compensation committee meeting, the compensation committee reviewed these recommendations.
 The compensation committee has discretion to accept, reject or modify the recommendations.
-The final recommendations by the compensation committee on compensation matters with respect to all officers was reported to the board of directors, which approved the recommendations of the committee.
+The final recommendations by the compensation committee on compensation matters with respect to all officers was reported to the board of directors, which approved the recommendations of the committee with respect to our full-time named executives.